Skip to content

 1. Find the custom field you want to edit

-2. Click the "Edit" button (pencil icon)
+2. Click the Edit button (pencil icon)

-4. Click "Save" to update
+4. Click Update to save

 Important: Changing a field type may affect existing values.
 For example, changing a "Text" field to "Number" might cause issues if operators have non-numeric values.
 Be careful when changing field types.